 How can President Trump prevent the MOAB from becoming Afghanistan’s Tet?

 First, he needs to put somebody in charge of the full range of American efforts in Afghanistan immediately.
 There is no U.S. ambassador in Afghanistan.
 Key senior officials in State and Defense have yet to be nominated.
 The most logical person, therefore, is General Nicholson.
 He has the experience, relationships, breadth of vision, and intellectual courage to handle the responsibility.
 He is also in Kabul.

 Second, he needs to develop a realistic Afghanistan policy and direct Nicholson to develop an integrated strategy to achieve a successful outcome.
 The Afghan strategy has been adrift since 2010, as the Obama administration fixated on troop withdrawals.
 National Security Advisor Lt.
 Gen. H.R.
 McMaster needs to complete the policy review so Nicholson and an interagency team can begin making a strategy worthy of the name.

 The MOAB does not need to become a new symbol of expensive failure.
 Americans need to begin asking “what the hell is going on” and demand the Trump administration deliver realistic aims, a credible strategy, and proper war management.
 The stakes are worth it.

-Christopher D. Kolenda (@Chris_Kolenda) is a senior fellow at the Center for Global Policy and author of Focused Engagement, a critically acclaimed report on Afghanistan with the Center for a New American Security.
-This article was originally published in The Hill on April 15, 2017.
+Christopher D. Kolenda is a senior fellow at the Center for Global Policy and author of Focused Engagement, a critically acclaimed report on Afghanistan with the Center for a New American Security.
+The views expressed are his own.
+Originally published in The Hill on 15 April 2017.